Melaku05/React-Capstone-Project/README.md

 ##  Covid Data App

--This is a mobile web application that displays a list of Covid Data generated for the world country,and  to check numaric details of Covid-19 in countries from an API.
+-This is a mobile web application that displays a list of Covid Data generated for the world country,and  to check numaric details of Covid-19 in each countrie from an API.

 -This API provides data on COVID-19.